AMERICAN HISTORY X ANALYSIS

 You gotta be smarter than that.

 As for DANNY VINYARD, he has always been a victim of idolizing a single man: his brother.
-While the family dinner scene gives a clue on the fact that the Father frustrated with both his sons, Danny always tries to catch sight of Derek’s reaction: his approval or condemnation.
+While the family dinner scene gives a clue about the fact that the Father is frustrated with both his sons, Danny always tries to catch sight of Derek’s reaction: his approval or condemnation.
 In a strict sense, Danny has always followed exclusively Derek regardless of the social environment.
-He keeps up with Seth on the bare account of the fact that his brother used to do this prior to the prison.
+He keeps up with Seth on the bare account of the fact that his brother used to do this before prison.
 Danny spends his time next to Cameron to impress Derek, though he finds no core credibility in the rhetoric of hatred.
-He intellectualized the ‘Mein Kampf’ of Hitler expressing protest particularly against Murray, the man had been looked down upon by Derek.
-Along with all that, their Mother Doris loses her health and a will to live after the death of her husband and a loss of connection with Derek.
-Davina is meant to be one among the few characters (next to Sweeney) who express admiration in Derek’s transformation after prison.
+He intellectualized the ‘Mein Kampf’ of Hitler, expressing protest, particularly against Murray, the man who had been looked down upon by Derek Vinyard.
+Along with all that, their Mother Doris loses her health and the will to live after the death of her husband and a loss of connection with Derek.
+Davina is meant to be one of the few characters (next to Sweeney) who express admiration for Derek’s transformation after prison.

 In the sequence with Derek killing the robbers outside the house, Danny is screaming with frustration in his eyes, perceiving the occurrence as horrible even through the prism of his admirable brother.
 With the institutional confinement of the elder brother, Danny loses a guiding star in a way that Derek had experienced after the death of their father.
 Now dropped down by a new Derek, who rejects the former corrupted actuality, Danny loses his nerve, yet only to hear the full version of the story.
-Apart from his social environment and behavior at school, the boy used to take care of his sisters and a mother and did not reject Sweeney completely even before Derek’s appeal.
-In a dramatic sense, it is an admiration of his brother, his feigned confidence would cost Danny his life on the back of his doings at the basketball field and in school.
-In a moment when Derek finds his younger brother in a puddle of blood, he says ‘What did I do’.
-The death takes Danny the day after his rejection of the false principles, tearing down the wall posters, and enthusiasm to follow Derek toward new values.
+Apart from his social environment and behavior at school, the boy used to take care of his sisters and mother, and did not reject Sweeney completely, even before Derek’s appeal.
+In a dramatic sense, it is an admiration of his brother; his feigned confidence would cost Danny his life on the back of his actions on the basketball field and in school.
+In a moment when Derek Vinyard finds his younger brother in a puddle of blood, he says, ‘What did I do?’.
+The death takes Danny the day after he rejects the false principles, tearing down the wall posters, and his enthusiasm to follow Derek toward new values.